 Australian Working Visas

-Want to work in Australia?
-You will need a Visa.
-In this handy guide, we cut through all the red tape a take you through some of the most common types.
-It is a good idea to read through all of them so that you know what is available as some have big advantages over others.
+In this handy guide, we summarise the most common types.
+Read through all of them as some visas have big advantages over others.

-- 1) DIY - Read all information below on each visa so that you are clear on what is best for you.
-Getting many visas is a pretty straight forward process and can be done online.
-However, there are agencies that can assist with this.
-Generally they do this as part of a "new arrivals package" which also has other benefits designed to get you settled quickly.
+- 2) DIY - On this page is information on each visa so that you are clear on what is best for you.
+Getting some visas is a pretty straight forward process in most situations.

 - Working Holiday Visa